inabikarilibrary/inalib/inapedia/players/french/killian11.md

 # Killian11

-Killian11 is a French player from Guadeloupe, maining Nomash.
+Killian11 is a French player from Martinique :martinique:, maining Nomash.

 ## Achievements